Maria Menado: Life and career

-Career

 After Maria's photos appeared in newspapers and magazines as a fashion model, her career as a film actress began in 1951.
 Shaw Brothers offered Maria the role of the leading lady alongside P. Ramlee in the film "Penghidupan".

 However, it was her role as a vampire in the film "Pontianak" that gave Maria fame in 1957.
 "Pontianak" was the first Malay horror film.
 The script for this film is a collaboration with her ex-husband, A. Razak Sheikh Mohamed.
 Maria supplied the vampire stories she had heard while in Indonesia and they weaved the film's plot together.

 Her transformation from a beautiful woman to a hunchback and then a vampire took hours of decorating.
 Maria also had to lean back without moving so that the change could be filmed little by little.
 Unlike now, there were no computer graphics back then to make corrections, and everything had to be done manually.
 However, the film reaches a fairly realistic level as can be seen from the reports of several people fainting after watching the shocking scenes.
 Its screening in Cathay cinemas lasted for 12 days.
 This is a major achievement, especially because Malay films have never been shown in Cathay cinemas.
 Maria then acted in the following two sequels, Dendam Pontianak (1957) and Sumpah Pontianak (1958).

 At the height of her fame, she was given the role of an evil character alongside Shammi Kapoor in a Hindi film titled "Singapore".
 The film was shot in Singapore and Mumbai.
 In a period of 12 years, Maria acted in more than 20 films including her own production, Maria Menado Production (M. M Production) through the film Siti Zubaidah in 1961.
 She was the first Malay female film producer.

 Maria herself plays the main role as Siti Zubaidah.
 Her involvement as a producer is not only proud but she has played the role of producer and actress at the same time which is rarely done by a producer.

 Three other films produced by her company are Darahku, Bunga Tanjung and Pontianak Kembali.